morgangraphics/simple-superhero-service/README.md

 <sup>\** Only available on /{character} endpoints</sup>

 <sup>† Does not apply when sorting on column/header which contains a null value, records with null values are removed</sup>

+:warning: The API will ignore any non sanctioned or misspelled filter options (e.g. bimit) and **WILL NOT** throw an error but will return an empty array.

 ##### Examples